 Comprehensive postprocessing toolkit

-This fully corresponds to the scope of functionality provided by the very popular Sonotron NDT's portable ultrasonic flaw detector and recorder ISONIC 2005 / ISONIC STAR / ISONIC 2020
+This fully corresponds to the scope of functionality provided by the very popular Sonotron NDT's portable ultrasonic flaw detector and recorder

-ISONIC 3510 also provides dual-channel strip chart recording being capable to form the strips of all known types:
+ISONIC 3510T / ISONIC 3510 also provide dual-channel strip chart recording being capable to form the strips of all known types:

-B-Scan (Map);
+B-Scan (Map)

-PE (Amplitude + Time of Flight);
+PE (Amplitude + Time of Flight)

 Coupling